 As a professional soccer coach and foundation phase specialist for over 10 years working around the world and at some of the best English Premiership academies, my stance is very straight forward.
 Without a doubt the basic premise of the “game is the teacher” model is correct and the majority of training time should be focused on game related play BUT learning to master the ball and focusing on technique, especially at young ages, is vital to producing elite footballers.
 For our youth, the days of coming home from school and heading out to the park or playgrounds to play football with friends are becoming rarer hence that important learning mechanism is being missed.
 Coaching sessions are usually only a few hours a week so in theory there are spare times where football can be played.
 This is where unopposed practice can make a difference to learn, be creative and master the ball whilst having the game firmly in the mind as well.

 A simple analogy would be the learning of a new language.
 Generally the fastest route would be to visit the country and immerse yourself after which you would pick it up.
 However, are you learning the correct vocabulary and sentence construction such that you could write great literary pieces like Shakespeare?
 The answer is more often than not, a resounding no!
 To be elite, like Shakespeare, you need to understand the language inside and out starting from the basics and building your way up to create that masterpiece.
+You are better off seeking a teacher or a company that provides a course such as UKLP.
 The same applies to football where there are various building blocks to master, of which technique is the foundation from which all footballers are created and essentially the alphabet of football.